-We’re often asked about bathroom lighting so here is a quick guide to the regulations and how they apply to lighting.
+We often advise on bathroom lighting as part of our lighting design service so here is a quick guide to the regulations and how they apply to lighting.
 This is a handy reference guide, it isn’t an installation guide.
 For more detailed information refer to the IEE Wiring Regulations (17th Edition) or a qualified electrician.

 Bathrooms are inherently wet rooms and electricity and water don’t mix happily.
 The IEE regulations lay out what fittings are suited for particular applications.
 The bathroom can be split into 4 zones, Zone 0 to Zone 3.
 Each zone requires that a light fitting has certain capabilities denoted by its IP Rating (Understanding IP Ratings)